garrandall/popular-music-data/tracks/tiger-fabian.md

 Come right now 'cause I'm on the prowl

 Like a tiger
-Ooh, like a tiger
+Oh, like a tiger
-Ooh, just to see you smile nearly drives me wild
+Oh, just to see you smile nearly drives me wild
 I wanna growl, wow!

 You keep my heart jumpin' like a kangaroo
 Floatin' like an onion in a bowl of stew
-Baby, ev'ry time you come in view
+Baby, every time you come in view
 I run like an antelope to get to you

 I'm your tiger and you're my mate